 Imagine sitting down in a room with Kris Kristofferson, Willie Nelson, Johnny Cash and Waylon Jennings.

-Four of the best to every play country music… you can ask them anything you please, and you lead off with an insult?
+You can ask them anything you please, and you lead off with an insult?
 Bold strategy Cotton…

 Back in 1991, Paul Holmes, a popular New Zealand broadcaster, sat down with this incredible crew for an interview just prior to their tour.

 And he asked if the reason for the tour was that they couldn’t sell any tickets by themselves, or… at least that’s what “critics” were saying:

 “Why they’re teaming up together?
 At least one critic, probably more critics, have suggested it’s because none of you can now fill the holes on your own, it takes four of you.

 How do you answer a critic like that?”

 “How kind of you to point that out.”

 As the rest of the gang joined him in laughing, Waylon joined in: